Code-Sharp/WampSharp/README.md

 The implementation supports WAMPv2 and includes both Json and MsgPack support, and both Router (Broker and Dealer roles) and Client (Publisher/Subscriber and Callee/Caller) roles.

-The implementation also support WAMPv1, both client and server roles.
+The implementation also supports WAMPv1, both client and server roles.

 ## Builds